Weird science: 3 win Nobel for unusual states of matter

 Nobel committee member David Haviland said this year's prize was more about theoretical discoveries even though they may result in practical applications.

-"Topology is a very abstract branch of mathematics which isn't used so frequently in physics," Haviland said.
-"But these theoreticians have come up with a description of these materials using topological ideas, which have proven very fruitful and has led to a lot of ongoing research about material properties."
+"These theoreticians have come up with a description of these materials using topological ideas, which have proven very fruitful and has led to a lot of ongoing research about material properties," he said.

 Haldane said the award-winning research is just starting to have practical applications.